dulsi/tinyscreensim/README.md

 # Simulator

 The simulator project should enable you to iterate and test your code faster.
+It is designed to simuate the TinyScreen Video Game Kit.
 It provides certain basic libraries that are used by the tiny screen library and the arduino projects are compiled against these.
+It can be used to emulate

 It's using GLFW 3 for displaying the TinyScreen's content.